top of page

 2. We're new.
 Will my kids have a chance to meet friends?

 Yes, for sure!
 Field Day is a great opportunity to meet fellow homeschoolers.
-For the first hour, we divide the kids into groups so that they can play games with kids of similar ages (ages 4-6, 7-9, 10-12, and 13+).
-After these group games, we set everyone free to play whatever games/activities interest them.
-This balance of 1 hour of organized activities followed by 2 hours of "free time" seems to allow friendships to grow naturally... both for the kiddos and for the parents! ;-)
+Kids are divided into groups so that they can play games with kids of similar ages (ages 4-6, 7-9, 10-12, and 13+).
+After these group games, we set everyone free to enjoy lunch & free time at their leisure.
+This balance of organized activities followed by free time seems to allow friendships to grow naturally...both for the kiddos and for the parents! ;-)

 3. My kid is not athletic.
 Will he/she still have fun?

 Yep!
-Our Field Day offers a mix of traditional activities (like tug-of-war and the 50-yard dash), plus quirky games/challenges (like the dizzy relay and rubber chicken throw).
+Our Field Day offers a mix of traditional activities (like tug-of-war and the 50-yard dash), plus quirky games/challenges (like the dizzy relay and human knot challenge).
 We also have low-key options scattered around the field, including horseshoes and chess boards.
 Kids are welcome to participate in whatever interests them, even if that's just relaxing and chatting with friends.

 4. What should we bring?